Target sales decline to start the year, but it sees improvement

 Its revenue slipped 3.1% to $24.53 billion, slightly better than the $24.52 billion Wall Street expected.

-Comparable sales — those from stores or digital channels operating at least 12 months — slipped 3.7%.
-That was a smaller decline from the 4.4% drop during the fourth quarter.
+Comparable sales slipped 3.7% in the latest quarter, a smaller decline from the 4.4% drop during the fourth quarter.

 Sales declines were primarily in discretionary categories, and were partially offset by continued growth in beauty, the company said.
 But Target said clothing sales, while still down, improved.